 Yes, a business may choose to be overseen by the Authority, this may be because the business has a related party which holds a financial services licence or simply because oversight by the Authority is considered to be in the best interests of the business.

-Click here for questions and answers in respect of persons seeking to launch an Initial Coin Offering in or from the Island.
+Click here for questions and answers in respect of persons seeking to issue convertible virtual currency (such as via an Initial Coin Offering) in or from the Island.